More than 50% of accidental fires at home are started by cooking - most kitchen fires occur when people are distracted or leave things unattended.

 - turn off the heat only if it's safe for you to do so

-- never use water on chip pan fires as this will cause a fireball.
+- never use water to try and put it out as this will cause a fireball.

 If you have an electrical fire in the kitchen: